sivaramambikasaran/cplot/README.md

 Broadly speaking there are two classes; one for the canvas on which the plots are drawn and another one for the individual curves themselves.

 The class `cplot` is the canvas and the class `plot` is the individual plot.

+More documentation to follow soon.
+In the meantime, you can browse through the header files in the `CPLOT` directory to decipher the features.

 The plot generated from the individual file is shown below: